 Dalit girls could have been doctors or teachers in large numbers but the caste system has destroyed them forever.
 It is my belief that it is now time to uproot and do away with this caste system, creating a new and safe society for our young girls.
 Today I appeal to all of you to not sit back and rest until our sister in the Hathras case does not get justice.
 If we want to strengthen our fight for justice, we need to attack this anti-women and anti-Dalit governmental mechanism of the caste system.
 We will have to fight a long fight so that we can feel some pride as citizens of this country and so that we may live.

 Jai Bhim, Jai Savitri!

-Anju is a first young dalit women leader speaker at 10th UN minority forum at Geneva.
+Anju Singh is the first young Dalit women leader speaker at 10th UN minority forum at Geneva.
 She is a core group member of the national level collective of young Dalit women leaders at the Dalit Women Fight.
 Her role involves providing critical & practical support to Dalit women leaders in order to strengthen advocacy and campaigns towards hope, healing and justice.
 In particular, she has led several workshops for survivors of sexual violence and social media trainings for young activists across North India.
 Anju has also been a key driving force behind Dalit Women Self-Respect Marches that have been taking place since late 2014, in India and the United States.
 Marches in India register high impact, especially in the lives of young Dalit women, who are mobilized to be part of community meetings, survivor support groups, legal interactions, and engagement with authorities from the local government.
 The Dalit Women’s Self Respect North American Tour (www.dalitwomenfight.com) that took place in 2015 had Anju present at many universities across the United States, including MIT, UC Berkeley, and CUNY.
 She has also participated and presented at many international conferences.
 You can find her on Twitter.

 This piece was first published in Hindi here.